 Writers Conference at Keene State College

-Poet Celia Bland wrote Captions for Cartoons Not Yet Drawn and Soft Box.
-Bland’s poems appeared in Shenandoah, Natural Bridge, Heliotrope, Entelechy, Prima Matera, and Sui Generis.
-Dean of studies at Bard College, Bland teaches poetry and first-year seminar at Bard.
+Celia Bland’s poems appeared in literary magazines and in anthologies published by Faber and Faber, Oxford Poetry, and Persea Books.
+Dean of Studies at Bard College, Bland teaches poetry and a first-year seminar at Bard.

-William Doreski authored 17 books of poetry, criticism, and memoir.
+William Doreski has published more than 400 poems and 16 books of poetry, criticism, and memoir.
 An English professor, he has taught creative writing at Keene State College since 1982.

-Jeff Friedman published four collections of poetry.
-His work appeared in American Poetry Review, Poetry, and The New Republic.
-He is a core faculty member in the MFA program in poetry writing at New England College.
+Jeff Friedman’s fourth collection of poetry, Black Threads, has just been published by Carnegie Mellon University Press.
+Friedman is a core faculty member in the MFA program in poetry writing at New England College.

-Joseph Monninger has written eight novels and three nonfiction books.
-His work appeared in American Heritage, Scientific American, Sports Illustrated, and Ellery Queen.
-He has twice received fellowships from the National Endowment for the Arts and a fellowship from the New Hampshire Council for the Arts.
+Joseph Monninger has published eight novels and three nonfiction books.
+He has twice received fellowships from the National Endowment for the Arts and has also received a fellowship from the New Hampshire Council for the Arts.
+Baby, a young adult novel, appears in September 2008.
+He is a licensed New Hampshire Fishing Guide.

-Dzvinia Orlowsky is founding editor of Four Way Books and author of four poetry collections, including Convertible Night, Flurry of Stones.
-She translated Alexander Dovzhenko’s novella, The Enchanted Desna.
-Orlowsky received a 2006 Pushcart Prize and received a Massachusetts Cultural Council poetry grant.
+Dzvinia Orlowsky is founding editor of Four Way Books and author of four poetry collections, including her forthcoming Convertible Night, Flurry of Stones.
+Orlowsky is a 2006 Pushcart Prize and 1998 Massachusetts Cultural poetry grant recipient.
 She is a faculty member of the Low-Residency Solstice MFA Creative Writing Program of Pine Manor College.